ISISComputingGroup/ibex_developers_manual/Spangle-banner.md

 *Note: the following will apply once https://github.com/ISISComputingGroup/IBEX/issues/3010 is merged*

 The spangle banner in the GUI looks at a set of PVs and displays them at all times, regardless of the current configuration.
-The set of PVs to serve is contained in the blockserver, in a PV called `TE:NDW1799:CS:BLOCKSERVER:BANNER_DESCRIPTION`.
+The set of PVs to serve is contained in the blockserver, in a PV called `TE:NDWxxxx:CS:BLOCKSERVER:BANNER_DESCRIPTION`.
 Use
 ```
-caget -t -S TE:NDW1799:CS:BLOCKSERVER:BANNER_DESCRIPTION | uzhex
+caget -t -S %MYPVPREFIX%CS:BLOCKSERVER:BANNER_DESCRIPTION | uzhex
 [{"local": "false", "pv": "DAE:SIM_MODE", "name": "DAE Simulation mode"}, ...]
 ```